NetSuite, Implementation, Data Migration

 1. Prepare the CSV import templates

-I recommend mapping vendors and items using Internal ID rather than the Name field.
+I recommend mapping vendors and items using the Internal ID rather than the Name field.
+If you have not yet loaded your vendors, see best practices for importing vendors to NetSuite first.

 After you finish preparing the file, save a working copy with formulas as an .xlsx.
 Then create a separate tab (or separate file) for the final CSV upload output.